Polymer Bianchi-I with polymer matter: Effective Dynamics

 \subsection{Effective Dynamics Of Bianchi-1 in dust time}

 We first turn to describing the effective polymer dynamics of the gravitational sector, and then in the later subsection, will look at the effective dynamics with the scalar field included.

 Figure \ref{fig-gvaryh02} shows the results of a typical simulation, and Figure \ref{fig:all_three} shows the effects of changing various parameters and initial conditions.
-The initial conditions for both of these figures were chosen to be $(v,P_v)|_{t=0} = (5, 1)$, and $(\beta_\pm, p_\pm) = ( 2, 1)$, and the parameter values were taken to be $(\lambda_v, \lambda_+, \lambda_-) = (1,1,1),$ $\Lambda=0.1$, and $(\sigma_\alpha, \sigma_+, \sigma_-) = (1,1,1)$ (in Figure \ref{fig:all_three}, where various parameters and initial conditions are varied, the captions indicate which variable was changed).
+The initial conditions for both of these figures were chosen to be $(v,P_v)|_{t=0} = (5, 1)$, and $(\beta_\pm, p_\pm) = ( 2, 1)$, and the parameter values were taken to be $(\lambda_v, \lambda_+, \lambda_-) = (1,1,1),$ $\Lambda=0.1$, and $(\sigma_v, \sigma_+, \sigma_-) = (1,1,1)$ (in Figure \ref{fig:all_three}, where various parameters and initial conditions are varied, the captions indicate which variable was changed).

 Figure \ref{fig-gvaryh02} shows that when all anisotropy parameters are set equal with identical initial conditions for the corresponding variables, both anisotropies have the same evolution.
 The dynamics of the volume variable indicates a bouncing universe with expansion taking place before and after the bounce (as observed in \cite{Zulfiqar:2025aef} for an FLRW universe).
-In Figure \ref{fig:all_three}, we illustrate how the evolution of anisotropies with respect to dust time changes when varying the polymer scales, state widths, and initial data.
-This change in parameters also affects the evolution of the volume variable, and in particular, there is a change in the location of the quantum bounce.